-Bullying is defined as intentionally aggressive behavior that can take many forms (verbal, physical, social/relational/emotional, or cyber bullying - or any combination of these); it involves an imbalance of power and is often repeated over a period of time.
+Bullying is defined as intentionally aggressive behavior that can take many forms, including without limitation 1 or more of the following: harassment, threats, intimidation, stalking, physical violence, sexual harassment, sexual violence, theft, public humiliation, destruction of property or retaliation for asserting or alleging an act of bullying.
+This list is meant to be illustrative and non-exhaustive.
+Bullying involves an imbalance of power and is often repeated over a period of time.
 The bullying can consist of one child bullying another, a group of children ganging up against one lone child, or one group of kids targeting another group.